 Introduction

 Interactions between species are often not considered in natural resource management in order to simplify complex management problems (Walters and Martell 2004, Baum and Worm 2009).
 This simplification may lead managers to make decisions that in hindsight, were ineffective or even detrimental (Walters et al. 2000; Springer et al. 2003; Myers et al. 2007; Hansen et al. 2015; Sass and Shaw 2020).
-These unexpected outcomes are similar in that they all failed to consider interactions between multiple species and life stages (Walters et al. 2000).
-Overfishing has interacted with climate change and inter-specific interactions to cause dramatic shifts in dominant species in coastal ecosystems around the world and in north-temperate lakes (Jackson et al. 2001; Hansen et al. 2017; Embke et al. 2019).
-Barents Sea capelin (Mallotus villosus) stock collapsed twice due to overfishing and predation by herring (Clupea harengus) while subsequent predation on herring by cod (Gadus morhua) delayed the stock’s ability to recover (Hjermann et al. 2004).
-Consideration of the interactions between species can help managers avoid unexpected, and often undesirable, outcomes (Pine et al. 2009).
-Ecosystem-based management uses a holistic approach to manage natural resources that includes accounting for inter-specific interactions and human decision making.
-Although implementing ecosystem-based management may be difficult, it is nevertheless warranted as humans seek to maintain desired ecosystem services.
-Aquatic social-ecological systems, including fisheries, provide excellent examples to explore the potential benefits of implementing ecosystem-based management.
-Counterintuitive responses by fish populations to management have shown that in many cases a linear, single-species focused view of these systems can lead to actions that result in undesirable ecosystem configurations (Hutchings 2000).
+For example, Barents Sea capelin (Mallotus villosus) stocks have crashed due to interacting effects of overfishing and predation by herring (Clupea harengus), but subsequent predation of herring by cod (Gadus morhua) allowed the stock to recover (Hjermann et al. 2004).
+These unexpected outcomes, and similar outcomes around the world occurred at least in part because managers failed to consider interactions between multiple species and life stages (Walters et al. 2000; Jackson et al. 2001; Hansen et al. 2017; Embke et al. 2019; Hutchings 2000).
+Although difficult, ecosystem-based management, which uses a holistic approach to manage natural resources that includes accounting for inter-specific interactions and human decision making, can help managers avoid unexpected, and often undesirable, outcomes (Pine et al. 2009).

-The worst case scenario for a manager whose single-species focused intervention has lead to an unexpected response is that this action leads to a shift in the stable state of the system.
+The worst-case scenario for a manager whose single-species focused intervention has led to an unexpected response is that this action leads to a switch to an undesirable alternative stable state of the system.
 Regime shifts, as they are often referred to, are well documented in aquatic systems and exceedingly difficult to reverse once they’ve occurred (citations).
 They represent a shift in ecosystem configuration that is self-reinforcing (citations).
 Complex intra- and inter-specific interactions in aquatic systems can result in positive feedback loops that allow a stable state to reinforce itself such that efforts by managers to change the stable state may have no or unintended effects.
-Walters and Kitchell (2001) described how positive feedback loops due to cultivation effects can create two alternative stable states in a “trophic triangle” food web consisting of a top predator and a forage species.
+Walters and Kitchell (2001) described how positive feedback loops due to cultivation effects can create two alternative stable states in a “trophic triangle” food web consisting of the adult and juvenile stages of a top predator and a forage species.
 Under low exploitation, the top predator is abundant and able to cultivate conditions to increase survival of its juveniles by preying on the predators of its juveniles, namely the forage species.
 Alternatively, the forage species may dominate when exploitation of the top predator is high (as is the case in many fisheries), allowing the forage species to cultivate conditions for itself through predation on juveniles of the top predator.
-If the forage species dominates, simply increasing the abundance and survival of adult predators (even through fishery closure) may have no effect, or possibly a negative effect if the associated increase in juvenile production further increases foraging opportunities for the forage species, leading to further increases in their biomass with the increased prey availability.
 Regime shifts driven by overfishing are one example of the persistence of these new stable states where fish populations are unable to recover even when the fishery is closed for decades (Hutchings 2000).